WenjieZ/distributed-frank-wolfe/README.md

 - A Distributed Frank-Wolfe Framework for Learning Low-Rank Matrices with the Trace Norm

-as well as my PhD dissertation
+as well as my Ph.D. dissertation

 - A Distributed Frank-Wolfe Framework for Trace Norm Minimization

 **Difference between these two works**
 - My working paper focuses on matrices in the *general space*, whereas my dissertation studies *general matrices*, *symmetric matrices* and *positive semidefinite matrices*.
-- My disseration includes only the slow convergence rate, whereas my working paper quantifies also the fast convergence rate when hypotheses cound be made on the distribution of the singular values.
+- My dissertation includes only the slow convergence rate, whereas my working paper quantifies also the fast convergence rate when hypotheses could be made on the distribution of the singular values.
 - My working paper presents only the convergence in expectation, whereas my dissertation presents also the convergence in probability.
 - My working paper describes only the dense representation, whereas yy dissertation discusses also the low-rank representation.
 - My working paper provides a coarse-grained analysis of the elapsed time, whereas my dissertation provides a fine-grained one.